 Work with Experienced Personal Injury Attorneys

-If you have been injured due to the negligence of a landlord, it’s important to work with a highly experienced legal team to protect your rights and secure the compensation to which you’re entitled.
+If you have been injured due to the negligence of a Bronx landlord, it’s important to work with a highly experienced injury attorney to protect your rights and secure the compensation to which you’re entitled.
 The attorneys at The Law Offices of Ivan M. Diamond have extensive experience in assisting tenants who have suffered injuries.
 To schedule a consultation, please contact us.